Accelerynt-Security/AS-Sign-Out-Google-User/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.Googleusercontent.com%2FAccelerynt-Security%2FAS-Sign-Out-Google-User%2Fmain%2Fazuredeploy.json)
 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.Googleusercontent.com%2FAccelerynt-Security%2FAS-Sign-Out-Google-User%2Fmain%2Fazuredeploy.json)

 This playbook is intended to be run from a Microsoft Sentinel Incident.
 It will look up the Google Users associated with the Incident Account Entities and sign them out of all Google web and device sessions.
-This action also resets user sign-in cookies and forces them reauthenticate.
+This action also resets user sign-in cookies and forces them to reauthenticate.
 A comment noting the affected Google Users will be added to the Incident.

 ![SignOutGoogleUser_Demo_1](Images/SignOutGoogleUser_Demo_1.png)